DCF77: Reception

 Consumer grade radio clock movement with the DCF77 receiver (right) in the clock.
 The small ferrite loopstick antenna used in this alarm clock can be seen at the left.

 Due to the propagation process, phase and/or frequency shifts observed in received signals the practical obtainable accuracy is lower than originally realized with the atomic clocks at the place of transmission.
 As with any time signal radio transmitter the precise establishment of time is affected by the distance to the transmitter, as the time signal propagates to a time signal receiver at the speed of light.
 For a DCF77 receiver located 1000 km away from the DCF77 transmitter, due to transit delay the receiver will be set more than 3 milliseconds late.
 Such a small deviation will seldom be of interest and if desired instrument grade time receivers can be corrected for transit delay.

 Further inaccuracies may be caused by the type of wave the receiver records.
 If pure ground wave reception is anticipated and the reception location is permanent a constant may be included in the calculation, while in the case of pure space waves the receiver cannot compensate for the fluctuations since these are the result of the changing altitude of the reflecting and bending layer of the ionosphere.
 Similar problems arise where ground and skywaves overlap.
 This field is not constant but changes in the course of the day between approximately 600 to 1100 km from the transmitter position.

-Corrected instrument grade DCF77 receivers, using the amplitude-modulated time signals with accompanying antennas oriented tangential to the transmitter's antenna in Mainflingern to ensure the best possible interference-free time signal reception at fixed locations, can achieve a practical accuracy uncertainty better than ± 2 milliseconds.
+Corrected instrument grade DCF77 receivers, using the amplitude-modulated time signals with accompanying antennas oriented tangential to the transmitter's antenna in Mainflingen to ensure the best possible interference-free time signal reception at fixed locations, can achieve a practical accuracy uncertainty better than ± 2 milliseconds.